 Environmental matters.
 Group entities and their predecessor entities have operated in the electric power industry in the Russian Federation for many years.
-The enforcement of environmental regulation in the Russian Federation is evolving and the enforcement posture of government authorities is continually being reconsidered.
+The enforcement of environmental regulation in the Russian Federation is evolving as is the enforcement posture of government authorities.
 Group entities periodically evaluate their obligations under environmental regulations.